embrace-io/embrace-docs/docs/unity/integration/configure-embrace-android.md

 If your project is already using other Android plugins, it is likely you are also using the External Dependency Manager.
 This is a module that ships with many plugins and handles dependency resolution for you.

 Embrace fully supports the External Dependency Manager.
 Our dependencies are defined in `<plugin root>/Editor/EmbraceSDKDependencies.xml`.
-You can disable the Embrace automatic EDM support from `Tools -> Settings -> Advanced -> Use External Dependency Manager`. **Warning**, disabling EDM support may cause a `DuplicateClassException` at build time.
+You can disable the Embrace automatic EDM support from `Tools -> Settings -> Advanced -> Use External Dependency Manager`. **Warning**, disabling EDM support may cause a `RuntimeException` due to duplicated classes at build time.

-In case that you decided to disable the EDM support from Settings and the build failed because the `DiplicateClassException`, you can still disable the Embrace Dependencies Injection manually by adding the following setting to the root level of your `launcherTemplate.gradle` to prevents the error:
+In case that you decided to disable the EDM support from Settings and the build failed because the `Duplicated Classes RuntimeException`, you can still disable the Embrace Dependencies Injection manually by adding the following setting to the root level of your `launcherTemplate.gradle` to prevents the error:

 ```
 swazzler {